ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ### Evaluation

 Even though the project would eventually last only six weeks, a lot of progress was made regarding the data preprocessing, predictive analysis and Operational Research.
+Naturally, there is still room for improvement.

 The original data consisted of approximately 10.000 recipes.
-Around 4.500 of those were
+Around 4.500 of those were kept by only keeping the nut-free lunch and diner recipes.
+While these are still enough data elements to base a predictive model on, there might still have been too many features.
+Only the ingredients were kept that were used for at least one percent of the recipes.
+That ended up being more than 100 features, which might have led to eventual overfitting.
+Having more data and/or less features would have probably improved the model performances.

+We based our models on the food opinions of a group mate.
+He ended up liking 180 of the 265 recipes.
+This meant our created data had 180 ones and 85 zeros, thus making the dataset skewed.
+We could have balanced the dataset to give both classes equal proportions.

+Linear programming was used for creating the week schedule by having restrictions based on the energy of each chosen recipe.
+In the future we could involve nutritients besides energy, like fat or protein.
+This would add more restrictions to the model, but make for a more balanced recipe schedule.

 # Domain Knowledge